 3.7 No person shall tilt, rock, damage or otherwise interfere with any Baccarat Terminal or seek to gain any undue advantage by manipulating any associated gambling equipment.

-3.8 A Continuous Shuffler shall not be used in the game of Electronic Baccarat.

 4.0 Playing Cards

 4.1 The rules contained in section 4 of Division 5 shall apply.